High Priests of America

 Even Blaze could not bring him back from that one.

-Blaze tried to analyze the flawed rationale that led the impostor to murder a novice priest instead of him, and it made him realize that perhaps his own logic had been flawed as well.
-He assumed it had to be someone with a high degree of power, that was why he had focused on the high priests, but what if he was looking in the wrong place from the start… He decided to pay closer attention to the lower ranks of priests for a change.
+The supervising high priest tried to analyze the flawed rationale that led the impostor to murder a novice priest instead of him, and it made him realize that perhaps his own logic had been flawed as well.
+He assumed it had to be someone with a high degree of power, that was why he had focused on the other high priests, but what if he was looking in the wrong place from the start… He decided to pay closer attention to the lower ranks of priesthood for a change.

 During his next routine inspection of the great temple, Blaze found dozens of new inscriptions all over Tlaloc’s side of the dual complex.
-Clearly the intruder felt the matter had been dealt with.
+Clearly the intruder felt safe now, considering the matter to be dealt with.
 That was good.
 Now Blaze could watch without drawing suspicion.

 And so he watched.
 He checked up on the novices in the temple of Quetzalcoatl for a change, soon discovering that only two of the three still served in the less important surrounding shrines at the feet of the temple.
 Had the third one also been murdered?
 Blaze wondered that until he discovered that it was not death that caused the novice’s disappearance.
 He found him serving at the very top of the temple, fraternizing with the senior priests and running personal errands for the high priest of Quetzalcoatl.
 It appeared he was well-liked and had developed a reputation for being both hard-working and smart, obedient and eager to please.
 It was almost unsurprising that he rose above his peers so quickly.
-It was, however, quite disturbing just how much the high priest seemed to listen to this novice.
-While Blaze resolved to put everyone under scrutiny, he decided to watch this one the most during his temple visits.
+It was, however, quite disturbing just how much the high priest of Quetzalcoatl seemed to listen to this novice.
+While Blaze resolved to put everyone under scrutiny, he decided to keep this one under close observation during his temple visits.
 He found out his name too.
 Ixtli.
-Yes, he was going to keep an eye on him.
+Yes, with that name, he was going to keep an eye on him for sure.

 The occasion to do so again arose earlier than Blaze had expected.
 One afternoon, just as he was treating himself to his weekly visit to the market to browse the pottery, a sudden ruckus rippled through the crowd nearby.
 As he directed his attention towards the noise, he saw a group of pilgrims surrounding Ixtli, who had approached a jewelry stand.
 The men and women gathered around him were asking for blessings from the handsome young priest specifically, and Ixtli appeared ready to indulge them, until his bright smiling eyes fell on Blaze.
 Recognising the supervising high priest, Ixtli toned down his self-importance and humbly advised the pilgrims to visit the temple of Quetzalcoatl for their blessings, as was the custom.
 When the pilgrims were gone, he then tried to resume browsing the jewelry, when another pilgrim approached the same stand and bought a necklace of glass beads which she swiftly presented to Ixtli.
 It was an appropriate gift, Quetzalcoatl being the guardian of jewelers.
 But not many priests could boast of such a popularity with the pilgrims.
 Ixtli acted bashful, but from the way the trader reacted to the exchange, Blaze was quite sure this was a common occurrence.

-Blaze pretended not to have paid much heed to the entire exchange, and continued browsing the wares in some distance, while his mind churned.
-Such a swift ascent from a nobody to the high priest’s right hand… this clear popularity with the visitors to the city…
+Blaze pretended not to have paid much heed to what he saw, and continued browsing the wares in some distance, while his mind churned.
+Such a swift ascent from a nobody to the high priest’s right hand… this clear popularity even with the visitors to the city…

 Realization dawned, and suddenly Ixtli was no longer just the potential perpetrator.
-Perhaps Blaze was wrong to have looked to the skies for the rising star before.
-Perhaps he just found it.
+Perhaps Blaze had been wrong to have looked to the skies for the rising star before.
+Perhaps he had just found it.

 ⚞ ♝ ⚟

-Shaazgai felt his hands were untied.
+Shaazgai’s hands were untied.
 The meddler was dead and gone, at least for a while, and nobody seemed to notice or tamper with his work anymore.
-Things were going swimmingly, until one day he overheard the high priests of Quetzalcoatl and Tlaloc gossipping about the supervising high priest.
-It appeared, there was some ongoing controversy about child sacrifices.
+Things were going swimmingly, until one day he overheard the high priests of Quetzalcoatl and Tlaloc gossiping about the supervising high priest.
+It appeared, there was some ongoing controversy involving child sacrifices.

 A most dedicated successor, indeed.
 Shaazgai knew then he had struck down the wrong man.